Shawnee State’s Response to COVID-19

 Events & Public Gatherings

-All campus events for March and April have been canceled or postponed.
+All in-person campus events for the summer have been canceled or postponed.
 Ticket refunds and exchanges are available for Vern Riffe Center events.
 Call the McKinley Box Office at (740) 351-3600.

-All university-sponsored travel, whether domestic or international, is prohibited through the end of the semester.
+All university-sponsored travel, whether domestic or international, is prohibited.

 Staff, faculty and students are requested to report their non-university travel outside the immediate area to firstname.lastname@example.org.